Cod3G00d/SpaJumpStart/README.md

 The Angular app also uses Modal Forms for Login and some of the CRUD operations.

 All of this is secured using a combination of Cors, Owin, and Identity built into the WebAPI Service, which allows Token Authentication.
-Customer Data and User data including Logins and Roles is stored in a SQL Server Database, again using Entity Framework as the ORM for data persistence.
+Customer Data and User data including Logins and Roles are stored in a SQL Server Database, again using Entity Framework as the ORM for data persistence.

 Finally Bower and Gulp were used to install, build and package the Angular / Typescript spa app.
 </br>